THE FULBRIGHT SPECIALISTS

 • To promote increased connections between U.S. and non-U.S. post-secondary academic institutions

-Program Administration: Applicants apply throughout the calendar year for candidacy on the Fulbright Senior Specialists Roster.
+Applicants apply throughout the calendar year for candidacy on the Fulbright Specialists Roster.
 Peer review is conducted eight times each year.
 CIES builds lists of qualified Specialist candidates for each eligible discipline and facilitates matching Senior Specialist candidates with project requests.

-Non-U.S. post-secondary academic institutions submit Senior Specialist project requests through the appropriate Fulbright agency in their country.
-Once approved by the Fulbright Commission or U.S. Embassy, the Specialist project request is forwarded to the U.S. Department of State for final approval.
+Non-U.S. post-secondary academic institutions submit Senior Specialist project requests through the appropriate Fulbright commission in their country.
+Once approved by the Fulbright Commission, the Specialist project request is forwarded to the U.S. Department of State for final approval.

-Fulbright Commissions and U.S. Embassies access the Fulbright Senior Specialists Roster through a secure Web site.
+Fulbright Commissions access the Fulbright Specialists Roster through a secure Web site.
 The roster is searchable by a variety of criteria including discipline and specialization.

-Sample Fulbright Specialists Activities: Fulbright Senior Specialist projects are designed to provide U.S. faculty and professionals with opportunities to collaborate with professional counterparts at non-U.S. post-secondary academic institutions on curriculum and faculty development, institutional planning and a variety of other activities.
+Fulbright Specialist projects are designed to provide U.S. faculty and professionals with opportunities to collaborate with professional counterparts at non-U.S. post-secondary academic institutions on curriculum and faculty development, institutional planning and a variety of other activities.
 For example, grantees may:

 • Conduct needs assessments, surveys, institutional or programmatic research at non-U.S. post-secondary academic institutions